🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 def evaluate_model(test_file, model_file, metrics_file):

-# load data and models
+# Load the data and model

 test = pd.read_csv(test_file)